JuliaLang/julia/doc/src/base/collections.md

   * [`Iterators.Pairs`](@ref)

 ## Set-Like Collections
-A [`Set`](@ref) is a collection of elements with no duplicated elements and keys.

-The two important differences between a set and other types of collection is that in a set you can have only one of each element, and, in a set, the order of elements isn't important (whereas an array can have multiple copies of an element and their order is remembered).
+A [`Set`](@ref) is a collection of elements with no duplicated elements and keys/indices.
+So in contrast to other types of collection, in a `Set` you can have only one of each element, and the order of elements isn't important (whereas an array can have multiple copies of an element and their order is remembered).

 ```jldoctest set_collections
 julia> colors = Set(["yellow", "blue", "green", "red"])
 Set(["yellow", "blue", "green", "red"])